Tuesday, March 28, 2023

 How many centuries of Rohit Sharma in international cricket?

-Rohit Sharma has scored 42 international centuries uptil now, across ODIs, T20Is and Test cricket.
-A Rohit Sharma century has almost become inevitable now.
+Rohit Sharma has scored 44 international centuries up until now, across ODIs, T20Is and Test cricket.
+A Rohit Sharma century was a regular affair in cricket once.

 While the batting prowess of Rohit Sharma was never in doubt, with the Mumbai batsman showing glimpses of his brilliance at the international level since the early days of his career, it took several experiments with his batting position to get it right.
 As has been the case with Kohli, MS Dhoni, Yuvraj Singh and more, Rohit Sharma found his perfect batting slot as an Indian team opener after years.